MA Psychology and Business

 You will also complete a year-long, intensive grounding in research methods and statistics to prepare you for Year 3.

-You will also select up to three courses in business covering areas such as finance, economics, marketing, innovation, analytics and enterprise.
+In business, you will select up to three courses covering areas such as:

-In business, you will take courses in Strategic Management and Research in Management, as well as a choice of further business studies courses in areas including ethics, enterprise, consumer behaviour, marketing, and others.
+In business, you will take courses in Strategic Management and Research in Management, as well as a choice of further business studies courses in areas including:

 - Social Psychology of Groups